FREQUENTLY ASKED QUESTIONS

 If University employees are doing the work for the customer, use a Services Agreement.
 If the Customer is doing the work, use a Lab Use Agreement.

-No, low risk contracts, as determined by the risk assessment survey do not necessarily need a contract.
+No, low risk contracts,$10,000 and less as determined by the risk assessment survey do not necessarily need a contract if a contract is not required by the customer or desired by the department.

 - When can I use the Short Form Services Agreement?

 The criteria must be low risk as defined by Administrative Policy: Selling Goods and Services to External Customers.
-It cannot be used for international customers and the form cannot be modified, changed or amended.
-Total contract value should be $10,000 or less.
+It cannot be used for international customers and the form cannot be modified or changed but can be amended.
+Total contract value should be $25,000 or less.

 - Does the External Sales Office require a signed copy of the agreement?

-No. Keep the signed copy in your department records.
+No. Keep the signed copy in your department records and add to the EFS contract as an attachment